nicolasdao/userin/README.md

 npm i userin
 ```

-If you need to support authentication using Facebook, install the Facebook passport:
+If you need to support authentication using Facebook, install the Facebook passport (more about other providers in the [Setting up an identity provider](#setting-up-an-identity-provider) section):

 ```
 npm i passport-facebook